-After reaching the recommended dose in our ongoing Phase 1 clinical trial in first-line adult ALL patients, we intend to commence a pivotal clinical trial in the same population that could become the basis for seeking approval of eryaspase in the United States and broadening our proposed MAA for the approval of GRASPA in Europe to include first-line treatment of patients with ALL.
+As discussed above, we determined a recommended Phase 2 dose of eryaspase in our ongoing Phase 1 dose escalation trial of eryaspase as a potential first-line treatment for adult ALL patients in September 2017.
+Pending regulatory approval, we expect to commence a pivotal clinical trial in the same population that could become the basis for seeking approval of eryaspase in the United States and broadening our proposed MAA for the approval of GRASPA in Europe to include first-line treatment of adult patients with ALL.